rploeg/WorkshopAzureIoTCentralwithAzureIoTEdge/README.md

 > [!NOTE]
 > You can choose to use any machine or device.
 The operating system can be Linux or Windows.

-For this tutorial, we're using an Azure IoT enabled Linux VM, created on Azure.
+For this workshop, we're using an Azure IoT enabled Linux VM, created on Azure.
 In [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft_iot_edge.iot_edge_vm_ubuntu?tab=Overview), select **GET IT NOW**.

 ![Screenshot of Azure Marketplace, with GET IT NOW highlighted](./images/cfmarketplace.png)